TheSCInitiative/bounties/README.md

-# bounties
-Bounties funded by the SCI
+This is a repository for bounties which are funded by the SCI.